luistorres-code/code_challenge/README.md

 modules/missingNumbers.js
 ```

+In these file you can find some test cases to try the functions.

 Feel free to copy and paste the code in the browser console to see the results or copy and paste the code [here](https://playcode.io/javascript).